morgan-ashley/Front-end-Developer-Interview-Questions/README.md

   * I would create a separate style sheet when a user wants to print the page
 * What are some of the "gotchas" for writing efficient CSS?
 * What are the advantages/disadvantages of using CSS preprocessors?
+  * Advantages to CSS preprocessors is that it is quicker to write CSS.
+Preprocessors are also intuitive and flexible.
+Disadvantages are; debugging is difficult, performance can be compromised, harder to maintain.
 * Describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
 * Explain how a browser determines what elements match a CSS selector.
+  * Broswers match elements with class selectors by reading from left to right, just like us!
 * Describe pseudo-elements and discuss what they are used for.
+  * Psuedo-elements are way to address sub-parts of elements.
+They allow you to set style on a part of an element's content beyond what is specified in the documents.
+Psuedo-elements use is popular with typographical effects (initials cap and drop caps).
 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
 * List as many values for the display property that you can remember.